dragosgn/js-event-bus/README.md

 an esential component in event-drive architectures

-the motivation is encourage decoupling and "reverse dependencies"
+the motivation is to encourage decoupling and "reverse dependencies"